scovia-achan/Experience_AI/README.md

   - **Green Light**: On for 4 seconds.
   - **Amber Light**: On for 2 seconds (controls the transition).
   - **Red Light**: On for 4 seconds.
-- Designed to be lightweight and easy to set up without additional libraries.

 ---